 Operational services contracts are administered by the PWC Procurement Department and respective departments.
 These services may include but are not limited to mowing, landscape, janitorial, security services, pest control, computer and technology services, uniform rental, temporary personnel, and financial and administrative services.
-The SLS Program supports PWC by identifying subcontracting opportunities and tracking for applicable service agreements, maintaining the SLS directory, and matchmake SLSs to opportunities for General Services.
+The Economic Inclusion Program supports PWC by identifying subcontracting opportunities and tracking for applicable service agreements, maintaining the vendor directory and bidder's lists, and matchmake SLSs and MWDBEs to opportunities for General Services.